openhab/openhab-docs/tutorials/advanced/installing.md

 ---

-* This section is so far centred on Mac OS.
+* This section is so far centred on macOS.
 It must be modified in order to cover Linux and Windows.*

 ---